Blendify/blender-manual/trunk/blender_docs/manual/getting_started/basics/interface/buttons_and_controls.rst

 - Each menu item has an underlined character which can be pressed to activate it.
 - Number keys or num-pad can be used to access menu items.
   (Where :kbd:`1` is the first menu item, :kbd:`2` the second... etc).
-- Press :kbd:`Return` to activate the selected manu item.
+- Press :kbd:`Return` to activate the selected menu item.
 - Press :kbd:`Esc` to cancel the menu.